Verilator: Open-source

 Verilator is an open-source tool, and has in turn been adopted by a number of other projects.
 The Fedora Electronic Lab has adopted Verilator as part of its open source design flow for Fedora 11.
 The OpenRISC architecture from OpenCores includes a cycle accurate reference model, generated from Verilog using Verilator.
 A 2010 paper described how the regression test suite for GCC could be run against a Verilator model of the OpenRISC 1200 as a way of detecting errors in the Verilog RTL implementation.
 TestDrive Profiling Master tool provides the virtual FPGA environment using Verilator.

 Commercial

-Commercially, Philips Semiconductors (now NXP) have led the way.
+Commercially, Philips Semiconductors (now NXP Semicondutors) have led the way.
 Their use of Verilator is becoming more widespread, for example within application notes.
 More recently Art of Silicon have described their use of Verilator on a farm of Linux processors as a route to faster regression testing of their commercial designs.
 The current maintainer of Verilator identified 27 companies and universities who had reported use of Verilator or contributed to its development, including Intel, Arm, CSR, Broadcom, Raytheon, Infineon, Stanford University, Imperial College London and Embecosm.